True stories

 The "ambassador dispute" (Botschafter-Streit), Austria

-For this, you must know that Austria is being governed since decades (with an unhappy period of a right-wing governement at the beginning of this millennium) by a "big coalition" of the social democrats and the people's party, who profoundly hate each other but can hardly avoid governing together and (simultanesously) against each other.
+For this, you must know that Austria had been governed for decades (with an unhappy period of a right-wing governement at the beginning of this millennium) by a "big coalition" of the social democrats and the people's party, who profoundly hate each other but could hardly avoid governing together and (simultanesously) against each other.
 In 1999, the position of the Austrian ambassador at the European Commission had become vacant.
 Typically, any such position is owned by one of the two parties.
 The EU ambassador had been from the people's party, who claimed the new ambassador for their party again.
 On the other hand, the Austrian member of the EU commission, Franz Fischler (one of the very few competent Austrian politicians), also was a member of the people's party.

 So the social democrats said: "now we should get the ambassador, you already got the commissioner".
 Reply of the people's party: "not even dreaming, that ambassador belongs to us", then social democrats: "NO", then people's party: "OK - then we block the nomination of the EU ambassador in the council of Ministers", then social democrats: "well - then we block all ambassador nominations in the council of Ministers", and finally people's party: "in response, we block all nominations of functionaries in the higher administration".